Indexing

 VM Integration

 VM integrations primarily track contract storage associated with the protocol’s behavior.
-A key limitation in Substreams to keep in mind is that you must witness a contract’s creation to access its full storage.
-Most integrations will likely use the VM method due to its relative simplicity, so this guide focuses on VM-based integrations.
+A key limitation in Substreams is that to access a contract's full storage, you must witness its creation.
+Most integrations probably use the VM method due to its simplicity.
+So this guide focuses on VM-based integrations.

-It's important to keep in mind that simulations are run in an empty VM loaded only with the indexed contracts and storage.
-If your protocol calls external contracts during any simulation (swaps, price calculations etc), those contracts must also be indexed.
+It's important to know that simulations run in an empty VM, which is only loaded with the indexed contracts and storage.
+If your protocol calls external contracts during any simulation (swaps, price calculations, etc.), those contracts also have to be indexed.

 Native Integration